 It seems like all consumers are having a hard time trusting organizations, not just those that are affected by a cyberattack.
 According to InformationWeek, high-profile breaches around the globe are putting consumers on edge and instilling a sense of mistrust that businesses aren’t actually capable of securing sensitive information and data.
 Prior to the influx of data breaches and ransomware attacks, people thought they could always trust companies with their sensitive information.
 However, reports show that consumers are considering organizations’ trustworthiness prior to using their services or buying their products.

 A huge part of cyberattacks that is rarely addressed is that the organization needs to do whatever it can to save its brand image and reputation.
 This is easier said than done.
-A Forbes Insight report found that 46 percent of organizations had suffered damage to their reputations and brand value as a result of a breach; 19 percent of organizations suffered reputation and brand damage as a result of a third-party security breach.
+A Forbes Insight report found that 46% of organizations had suffered damage to their reputations and brand value as a result of a breach; 19% of organizations suffered reputation and brand damage as a result of a third-party security breach.
 In other words, reputation is near impossible to fix once the public sees an organization in a bad light.
 And cyberattacks are just about the worst light to be in, just ask the City of Atlanta, or any of the other cities or brands that has experienced a data breach (like Toyota, Tesla, or Hancock Health).